 Zener diodes connection in series facing each other

-Now refer to figure 4.
-Here two Zener diodes of 10 volts and 1 W, are in series but face to face.
-The cathode of both the Zeners is connected with each other.
+Now, refer to Figure 4.
+Here, two Zener diodes of 10 volts and 1 W, are in series but face to face.
+The cathode of both Zeners is connected to each other.

-If current flows from top to bottom, then the top Zener is forward biased and the voltage drop in this Zener will be about 1.2 volts.
-(As per the datasheet, the maximum forward voltage drop in Zener is 1.2 volts, but can be less also as per current flow).
+If current flows from top to bottom, then the top Zener is forward-biased, and the voltage drop in this Zener will be about 1.2 volts.
+(As per the datasheet, the maximum forward voltage drop in Zener is 1.2 volts, but it can be less, also as per the current flow.

 At 0.1 amp current flow, the total watts will be 11.2×0.1 = 1.12 watts.